Light and flakey, breaded cakes filled with delicate chunks of sweet crab meat and a gentle spice – such a luxurious treat.

 Is such a thing possible?

-Well, it certainly is when there’s bright tomatillos and spicy jalapenos involved with mayo and sour cream.
+Well, it certainly is when there are bright tomatillos and spicy jalapenos involved with mayo and sour cream.

 Oh, and there’s lime too.